Skip to content

 Amaarae – ‘Black Star’

-Amaarae’s Black Star is an album that treats the dance floor like a space for reinvention.
-Her guests—Bree Runway, Zacari, Pinkpantheress and more—amplify the project in the best way, but it’s Amaarae who remains the gravitational force, playing with pitch, persona, and desire like she’s rewriting the rules of pop in real time.
-Here, she delivers a record that refuses respectability and celebrates freedom instead.
+Amaarae’s Black Star is an album that treats the dance floor like a space for comfort.
+Her guests—Bree Runway, Zacari, Pinkpantheress and more—amplify the project in the best way, but it’s Amaarae who remains the gravitational force.
+Here, she delivers a record that celebrates freedom.
 Black Star is her boldest, most provocative release yet.

 The Best Albums Of 2025